-Your grade will be based on three exams and your homework assignments.
+Your grade will be based on three exams, your homework assignments, and a final project.
 The course grade is divided as follows:

 Exam 1 20%

 Exam 2 20%

-Final 40%
+Final 35%

 Homework assignments 20%

+Final Project 5%

 Grades will be curved so that final course grades have a similar distribution to previous versions of this class.
 Participating in class discussions can add up to 5% to your (curved) grade.